Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 The camera comes with many scene settings for manual, semi-automatic or fully automatic shooting.
 You can pair a smartphone or tablet over Wifi for image sharing and remote control features.

-You can also use the GPS of the device to geotag your travel shots.
+You can also use the GPS of the device to geotag your pictures.

 If you don’t mind a larger and bulkier point-and-shoot camera but want versatility, a great telephoto zoom lens and high-quality images with 4K video recording, the Panasonic Lumix FZ1000 is the best point and shoot digital camera for you.